-Finding Practice Management Software that FITS
+Finding Practice Management Software that Fits

-Dental Practice Management SoftwareWhen evaluating Dental Practice Management Software for your practice, the pressure is on.
-It’s a decision that will affect your practice and your patients in both the short- and long-term.
+When evaluating Dental Practice Management Software for your practice, the pressure is on.
+It’s a decision that will affect your practice and your patients in the short- and long-term.
 When you adopt a practice management solution for your practice, it’s not just about the software.
 The support you get after you sign up is just as important.
-Here at Open Dental Software, we believe in being transparent in all we do, so we’re going to tell you right up front that we’ll share a little bit about us at each step.
-But primarily, we want to help you on your journey to finding the best fit for you – whether or not that ends with us.
-Let’s examine the critical things to look for in a practice management solution.

 Access to your data

 Know who will hold the keys to your data.
-You may assume that would of course be your practice – it’s YOUR patient data, after all, but many Dental Practice Management Software (DPMS) providers, especially those who are hosting your data online in a cloud-based platform, will lock down your data and the access to it.
+You may assume that would of course be your practice – it’s your patient data, after all, but many Dental Practice Management Software (DPMS) providers, especially those who are hosting your data online in a cloud-based platform, will lock down your data and the access to it.

-Access to ALL your data also means more flexibility when running reports.
+Access to all your data also means more flexibility when running reports.
 Your software will always have a standard list of reports, but your software vendor should also have ways you can get customized reports that will give you just what you need to manage and grow your business.
 When you have Open Dental, your data is always yours.

 A preview of your data, and a great conversion process.